Entanglement and Absorbing-State Transitions in Interactive Quantum Dynamics

+We describe the phase diagram of this model in Fig.~\ref{fig:circuit_and_phasediagram} using properties of trajectories and properties of $\overline{\rho}$ at times linear in system size.
+When the total rate of feedback operations $\pme \pf$ exceeds a critical value $p_c \approx 0.1$, $\rhoavg$ approaches the absorbing state (phase III).
+Here, every trajectory approaches the same unentangled target state.
+When $\pme \pf < p_c$, $\rhoavg$ remains mixed up to times exponential in $L$.
+However, individual trajectories exhibit two phases, even at $\pf = 0$: a volume-law phase (phase I) and an area-law phase (phase II).
+In phase II, each trajectory stays active and visits \emph{different} area-law states, so $\rhoavg$ remains high-entropy.
+We will argue below that phase II intervenes between phase I and III, even when $\pf = 1$.

 \emph{Absorbing State Transition---} The absorbing-state transition is visible in $\rhoavg$, and observable via conventional expectation values.
-In the Supplementary Material (SM), we derive an exact mapping from the dynamics of $\rhoavg$ to a classical stochastic process.
-We show that the diagonal elements of $\rhoavg$ evolve under the transfer matrix of a classical stochastic process, while the off-diagonal elements vanish after one complete time step.
-This mapping gives us access to much larger system sizes to convincingly demonstrate that this absorbing-state transition is in the directed percolation universality class.

-To probe the absorbing-state transition via diagonal operators like the magnetization, one only needs to consider the diagonal elements of $\rhoavg$.
-We show that, in the classical process, the effect of the averaged measurements is to locally send $\downarrow$ to $\uparrow$ with probability $p_{\rm m} p_{\rm f}$, while the effect of the averaged unitaries is to mix the local configurations $\uparrow\downarrow$, $\downarrow\uparrow$, and $\uparrow\uparrow$ with equal probability $1/3$~\cite{supp_mat}.
+In~\cite{supp_mat}, we show that the diagonal elements of $\rhoavg$ evolve under the transfer matrix of a classical stochastic process, while the off-diagonal elements vanish after one complete time step.
+This mapping gives us access to much larger system sizes and allows us to convincingly demonstrate that this absorbing-state transition is in the directed percolation universality class.
+In the classical process, the effect of the averaged measurements is to locally send $\downarrow$ to $\uparrow$ with probability $p_{\rm m} p_{\rm f}$, while the effect of the averaged unitaries is to mix the local configurations $\uparrow\downarrow$, $\downarrow\uparrow$, and $\uparrow\uparrow$ with equal probability $1/3$~\cite{supp_mat}.
 Note that the averaged dynamics are now described by only a single parameter $p \equiv p_{\rm m} p_{\rm f}$ describing the total rate of measurements with feedback.
-This stochastic process has an all-up absorbing state, and undergoes an absorbing-state transition characterized by the behavior of ``defects", or down-spins.
-The density of defects
+This stochastic process has an all-up absorbing state, and undergoes an absorbing-state transition characterized by the behavior of ``defects", i.e., down-spins.
+The density of defects serves as an order parameter that rapidly approaches zero (exponentially in time) in the absorbing phase, but reaches a long-lived nonzero value in the non-absorbing phase (for times exponential in $L$).
+In Fig.~\ref{fig:nd_classical}(a), we see that the density of defects is nonzero below $p_c\approx.1$ and vanishes above $p_c$.
+The curve $\pme \pf = p_c \approx .1$ defines the absorbing-state critical line depicted in Fig.~\ref{fig:circuit_and_phasediagram}(c).
+Note that a non-zero $n_d$ implies an extensive entropy for $\rhoavg$, with the entropy density being maximal at $n_d = 0.5$ and decreasing as $p_c$ is approached.